Olaus Andreas Grøndahl: Life

-He was born in Christiana (Oslo), the son of the book printer Anders Grøndahl and Ingeborg Marie, née Wullum.
+He was born in Christiania (Oslo), the son of the book printer Anders Grøndahl and Ingeborg Marie, née Wullum.
 His father's family was from Romerike, and his great-grandfather settled in Christiania at the end of 18th century.

 He took an examination in 1867 and originally studied theology in university where he also directed the Studentersangforeningen (Student Song Society).
 In 1870, he gave up his theology studies to study singing.
 He studied in Cologne under Oscar Lindhult (1873) and at the Leipzig Conservatory.

 In 1878 he founded a mixed choir.

 He was the husband of the pianist and composer Agathe Backer-Grøndahl, whom he married in June 1875, having met in Germany.
 In the early 1900s, he was conductor for the Norwegian Royal University Male Chorus of Oslo with 45 singers, and in 1905, they visited the United States touring, and performed at the White House for President Theodore Roosevelt.
 He served as a music teacher at the University of Christiania.

+Death

 He died in Tonsberg on 31 December 1923.